 top of page

-*In order to register for the lecture, one needs to first pay USD 12 per lecture via PayPal.me/JHSeminars.
+*In order to register for a lecture, one needs to first pay USD 12 per lecture via PayPal.me/JHSeminars.

 **PLEASE NOTE: If you are not available to watch the live session of a lecture, there is the option to receive the recording of the lecture instead.
 Same goes for recordings of past lectures (with the same payment of USD 12 via PayPal.me/JHSeminars).
 The list is on our website: www.jewishhistoricalseminars.com.